SabineEmden/learning-tracker/learning-logs/2025-weekly-checkins.md

 ### Shout-outs

 I'm grateful for [seasonal flu vaccines](https://www.cdc.gov/flu/vaccines/keyfacts.html).
 Me getting my flu shot last fall could be a major reason why I didn't get sick this week.

+## Week 3: January 13, 2025 through January 19, 2025

+### Recap

+I resumed my work on [Project: Admin Dashboard](https://github.com/SabineEmden/odin-admin-dashboard) for The Odin Project.
+It's almost finished.
+All I have left to do are some updates to the README.

+I had oral surgery on Tuesday to get a tooth pulled.

+### Highs

+Over the course of my work on the Admin Dashboard, I spent a lot of time on the SVG icons, making them interactive and accessible.
+I'm pleased with the results.

+### Lows

+I got a sore throat on Saturday and had to cancel all my plans for the weekend again.

+### Shout-outs

+My dentist's office has a eclectic list of foods to eat after dental surgery.
+Among other things, they recommend crème brûlée, key lime pie, cheesecake, clams, and egg nog.